Harley Quinn is back and aiming for an R-Rating!

 In an interview with Collider back in May, Robbie confirmed she had pitched an idea to Warner Bros that would involve Harley and a team of female counterparts teaming together.

 “I wanted to make an R-rated girl gang film including Harley because I was like, ‘Harley needs friends.’
 Harley loves interacting with people, so don’t ever make her do a standalone film.
 She’s got to be with other people, it should be a girl gang.
 I wasn’t seeing enough girl gangs on screen, especially in the action space.
 So that was always a big part of it.”

 The intention of producing a film worthy of the R-rating hasn’t been confirmed by Warner Bros, but Margot Robbie seems confident that it will be.
 In an interview with Flickering Myth, she added: BIRDS OF PREY will be “different” from the other Harley Quinn spin-offs and made with a “much smaller budget,”

 Whether Warner Bros has the stomach to produce a “Deadpool styled” girl gang flick and risk alienating the younger cinemagoers remains to be seen, but the majority of DC fans would be chomping at the bit to see it.
 Hopefully, we will have further information when the DC train rolls into San Diego Comic-Con this year.

-BIRDS OF PREY is set to be directed by Cathy Yan (Dead Pigs) and has been scripted by Christina Hodson (Bumblebee), the feature is based upon the Birds of Prey comic book, which finds renowned superheroes such as Black Canary, Barbara Gordon “Batgirl” and Huntress teaming up to save us destruction.
+Birds of Prey: And the Fantabulous Emancipation of One Harley Quinn is set to be directed by Cathy Yan (Dead Pigs) and has been scripted by Christina Hodson (Bumblebee), the feature is based upon the Birds of Prey comic book, which finds renowned superheroes such as Black Canary, Barbara Gordon “Batgirl” and Huntress teaming up to save us destruction.